Coventry Building Society website shown on a tablet and a smartphone

 Turning evidence into momentum

-One of the clearest examples came through CBS’s mobile onboarding journey, which allows new customers to open a savings account in the app from start to finish.
+One of the clearest examples came through Coventry Building Society’s mobile onboarding journey, which allows new customers to open a savings account in the app from start to finish.
 After launch, the team noticed an increase in duplicate profiles being created during onboarding.
 Internal data suggested that users were becoming confused at a specific point in the flow, but the data alone could not explain what was driving that behaviour.

 Are you ready to switch to Ballpark?